Francesc Eiximenis: In Latin

 Two other books have been attributed to Eiximenis: the Cercapou, and the Doctrina compendiosa.
 The Doctrina Compendiosa shows however a very strong influence from Eiximenis' political theories. there was also an adaptation of Llibre de las Dones in Spanish, which was called Carro de las Donas.

 Eiximenis' works had much success in his time, as evidenced by more than 200 manuscripts of his works that have survived.
 Another example was the Psaltiri devotíssim (Translation into Catalan of 100 out of the 344 prayers of the Psalterium alias Laudatorium).
 The incunabulum edition of this book had 2000 copies, i.e. more than double both editions of the Tirant lo Blanc (Valencia 1490 and Barcelona 1497).
 It was the biggest incunabulum edition of the whole medieval Catalan literature.

 There were also a lot of translations during the 15th and 16th centuries.
 The Llibre de les Dones was translated into Spanish.
 One of the Spanish translations was used for the education of the four daughters of the Catholic Monarchs.
 The Llibre dels Àngels had great international success and was translated into several languages: Spanish, Latin, French and even Flemish (it was possibly the only book from the medieval Catalan literature that was translated into that language).
 And the Vida de Jesucrist was translated into Spanish and French.

 There are finally two other examples that show the international spreading of Eiximenis' works.
 First of all, the French translation of the Llibre dels Àngels was the first book that in 1478 was printed in Geneva.
 Secondly, the Spanish translation of the Vida de Jesucrist was the first book that was printed in Granada in 1496 after the conquest of the city by the Catholic Monarchs.

-Unfortunately we have few modern editions of Eiximenis' works.
 Most of the modern editions of his works have been prepared by Curt Wittlin and by Albert Hauf.